mohammadsafia/eCommerce/README.md

-## Lesson-22
+## Lesson-23

-We don't want our users to lose their carts whenever they refresh, so we are going to leverage one of the benefits of redux by persisting our store object in localstorage using redux-persist.
+We have now created our collection page and converted our shop items data over from an array to an object to better leverage our url parameters!
+Converting arrays over to objects to store data is called data-normalization and it makes searching for specific elements in our code much easier and efficient!

 # How to fork and clone